 J. Griffith Rollefson is Professor of Music at University College Cork, National University of Ireland.
-Griff received the PhD in musicology from the University of Wisconsin-Madison under the advisement of Ron Radano and Teju Olaniyan and has served on the faculties of music at the University of Cambridge and at the University of California, Berkeley, where he also served as UC Chancellor’s Public Scholar.
+Griff received the PhD in musicology from the University of Wisconsin-Madison under the advisement of Ron Radano and Teju Olaniyan and has served on the faculties of music at the University of Cambridge and University of California, Berkeley, where he also served as UC Chancellor’s Public Scholar.

 His first book, Flip The Script: European Hip Hop and the Politics of Postcoloniality (University of Chicago Press, 2017), won the Society for Ethnomusicology’s Ruth Stone Book Award.
 Of Flip the Script, Paul Gilroy, writes: “detailed, innovative, and exhilarating….
 At last we have a critical survey that can match the complexity and power of the music”; musicologist Ellie Hisama adds: “A brilliantly textured portrait of European hip hop… An inspiring and hopeful book”; ethnomusicologist Tom Solomon writes: “highly original and ambitious, and a substantial contribution to research on hip hop and postcolonialism”; and hip hop studies pioneer Murray Forman concludes: “Simply stated, this is a powerful book with a killer flow.”